Skip to content

 }

-The get_next_level() method executes the following sequence:
+This method executes the following sequence:

-1. Level Counter: Increments the current level number
+1. Level Counter: Increments the level number

-2. Memory Management: Keeps only the last 3 levels to provide recent context without overwhelming the AI
+2. Memory Management: Keeps only the last 3 levels

-3. AI Level Generation: Calls the AI to create a new level configuration
+3. AI Level Generation: Calls the AI to create a new level

-5. Difficulty Progression: Increases difficulty every 2 levels for natural progression
+5. Difficulty Progression: Increases difficulty every 2 levels

 def get_map(map: Map) -> str {